Pinetree Secondary School: Athletic Department

-In the 2006-2007 year, Pinetree's grade 9 basketball team were the provincial champions, while Pinetree's Junior tennis team were the Fraser Valley champions.
+In the 2006-2007 year, Pinetree's grade 9 basketball team was the provincial champions, while Pinetree's Junior tennis team was the Fraser Valley champions.

 For 10 consecutive years, the Pinetree Senior Badminton Team placed in the top 8 of the province.
 During this decade of Pinetree's dominance at provincials, they placed 1st overall in 2010, 2nd in 2011 and 3rd three times.

 Arts

 Pinetree offers a range of musical opportunities such as Junior/Senior Concert Band, Junior/Senior Jazz Band, Concert Choir and Vocal Jazz/Show Choir.
 Courses such as Musical Composition and Guitar are also offered.
 Concerts are held throughout the year, including the annual Ensembles Night, Fall/Winter/Spring Concerts, and Final concerts.

 Drama is offered in Pinetree's Treehouse Theatre.
-Students may expand their performance ability by participating in school plays or in the school's improv team, Code Orange.
+Students may expand their performance ability by participating in school plays or the school's improv team, Code Orange.
 The shows put on by the drama department sometimes feature pit bands, singing/dancing performances, and audience interaction.

 Pinetree has a student-run monthly newspaper, The Pinetree Post.